tardate/LittleArduinoProjects/playground/HeartQuotes/README.md

 * [Arduino Ethernet Shield](http://www.amazon.com/gp/product/B00EU7447Y/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00EU7447Y&linkCode=as2&tag=itsaprli-20&linkId=QJYL7QLWFGQVGUF5)
 * Breadboard
 * [4 Pin DIP PCB Momentary Push Button Tactile Switch](http://www.amazon.com/gp/product/B008MLKJ3C/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B008MLKJ3C&linkCode=as2&tag=itsaprli-20&linkId=6UORZDXT6S7AZRZ7)
+* 16x2 LCD (I used a [QC1602A](./../BetterWithBacon/assets/LCD_QC1602A_datasheet.pdf?raw=true "QC1602A Datasheet"))

 ![The Breadboard Schematic](./assets/HeartQuotes_bb.jpg?raw=true)

 ## Notes

-This currently just dumps the web resonse from the HeartQuotes API to the console.
-Next steps:
+This currently just dumps the web response from the HeartQuotes API to the console and LCD panel.
-* send it to a more appropriate output (LCD panel?)

 The 220R resistor connecting +5V to the switch is not really required, and is included more as a link on the breadboard.
 From [Digital Pins](http://arduino.cc/en/Tutorial/DigitalPins):